ThESLOwWoLF/Lumiere-TV/README.md

 ---

 ## 🎬 Just a Heads-Up!

-All movies here come from **VIDSRC**!
-I’m just linking the magic — I don’t own any of it, so don’t come for me 😅.
-Just sit back, click, and enjoy the show!
+So, listen up, movie buffs!
+Every movie here is streamed from **VIDSRC** via an embed link.
+I’m just the middleman — none of this cinematic gold belongs to me! 😅 So if something’s off or the movie vanishes, don’t @ me, ok?
+I’m just here to spread the love of films, not get into trouble.
+Click, watch, vibe, repeat. 🍿

 ---